 Our Guru Rinpoche Buddha statue depicts the founder of Tibetan Buddhism.
-The Tantric school was brought to Tibet from India in the 8th century A.C.E by Guru Rinpoche.
-As a result, he is a highly venerated figure among Vajrayana Buddhists.
+The Tantric school was brought to Tibet from India in the 8th century ACE by Guru Rinpoche.
+As a result, he is a highly venerated figure among Tibetan Buddhists.

 There is a historical account of a Guru Rinpoche however, what is written in history is very limited.
-Although he has an extensive spiritual background.
-He is also known as Padmasambhava, which means “lotus born”.
+Indeed, his spiritual background is very rich.
+Additionally, he is also known as Padmasambhava, which means “lotus born”.
 This is because he claimed to be born in the pure land of Oddiyana.
-Similar to Guru Rinpoche, this land has a historical accounting but is also a pure land of mythical origin.
+Similar to Guru Rinpoche, this spiritual land has a historical accounting but is also a pure land of mythical origin.

 Guru Rinpoche Buddha Statue Features: